-Kremlin says no positive shift yet on Russia-US ties
+Kremlin: No positive shift yet on Russia-US ties

 - Mayor Ed Murray’s lawyer: Medical exam disproves accuser’s anatomical claim

-Asked if the meeting marked any positive change, Peskov said: “Too early yet.”
+Asked if the meeting at the Kremlin marked any positive change, Peskov said: “Too early yet.”

+Russian Foreign Minister Sergey Lavrov said Trump’s administration has found itself under pressure from those who “want to prevent it from curing the wounds inflicted by Barack Obama’s administration and are using the Russian card in internal political struggle.”

+Russia’s hopes for a thaw in Russia-U.S. ties following Trump’s election have been shattered by the congressional investigation into alleged ties between Trump’s campaign associates and Russia.
+The tense back-and-forth over last week’s deadly chemical attack in Syria has added to the strain.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.